 We find that trade liberalization has had statistically significant differential effects on both nominal wages and employment of a rather narrow band of border regions.
-Most of the observed impact was confined to locations within less than 25 kilometers of the border, and no statistically significant effects are found beyond a distance of 50 kilometers.
+Most of the observed impact was confined to locations within 25 km of the border, and no statistically significant effects are found beyond a distance of 50 km.

 The estimated effect on employment exceeds the estimated effect on nominal wages by a factor of around three.
-Over the entire post-Iron Curtain period, locations within 25 kilometers of the border are estimated to have experienced a 5 percent increase in nominal wages and a 13 percent increase in employment, relative to regions in the Austrian interior.
+Over the entire post-Iron Curtain period, locations within 25 km of the border are estimated to have experienced a 5% increase in nominal wages and a 13% increase in employment, relative to regions in the Austrian interior.